ourstatsclub/02-R_basics/README.md

 * Methods in R

-* Extracting elements from R object
+* Extracting lm elements from R object